 |Location:||Main House Lecture Room 1|

 Ecologically sound landscapes are adapted to local environmental conditions and require fewer inputs to achieve success.
 Learn how to measure, inventory, and analyze a site; then make a conceptual design and planting plan using the “right plant, right place” approach.
-Broaden your design perspective, increase biodiversity in the landscape with native plants, decrease space dedicated to lawn, and create habitats that benefit insects, birds, and other fauna.
+Broaden your design perspective, increase biodiversity in the landscape with native plants, decrease space dedicated to lawn, and create habitats that benefit insects, birds, and other wildlife.

 It is recommended that students complete the Native Plants of Spring, Summer, and Fall, and Sustainable Landscape Techniques before enrolling in this course.

 This class qualifies for the following professional credits: 10 APLD, 5 CNP credits with DNLA, ISA, and 4 NOFA AOLCP.
 Fifteen professional development hours (PDH) have been approved for this class through LA CES.
 This class meets LA CES standards for HSW subject matter.